Michael Manning (priest)

-Michael John Manning (December 30, 1940 – December 14, 2016) was a Roman Catholic priest whose ministry was television.
+Michael John Manning (December 30, 1940 – December 14, 2016) was an American Roman Catholic priest whose ministry was television.

 His program, The Word in the World, is seen weekly on The Church Channel.
 His programs also broadcast on Catholic television stations in Rockville Centre, Yonkers, Youngstown and Fresno.
 Manning is also aired on the worldwide Military Network.
 In 1972 Manning began his ministry by hosting and producing the program "Run for Daylight" on a cable system in San Bernardino, California.
 In 1978 he started a nationally syndicated weekly program.

 Born in Muncie, Indiana in 1940, Manning died on December 14, 2016, from brain cancer.

 Manning's goal was to present Catholic perspectives on life's issues.
 He had a driving desire to build bridges among people of different Christian denominations and religions.
 He championed the causes of the poor and disenfranchised.
 His teachings brought insights into the Bible and the Catholic faith.

 Manning appeared as a guest on Larry King Live, The Tonight Show with Jay Leno, Nancy Grace, The History Channel, Doctor Laura, The Leeza Show, The Montel Williams Show, The Phil Donahue Show, Hard Copy, Helpline at NBC and CBS Real People, The 700 Club, and Today's Religion.
 For nine years he was a regular guest on the radio program Religion on the Line on KABC in Los Angeles with Dennis Prager.